Why you need to visit Nepal

-In Nepal?
-Surely not.
-We’re here to tell you they exist and they’re brilliant.
+If you're thinking 'wildlife experiences, in Nepal?
+Surely not'; we're here to tell you they exist, and they're brilliant.

 In the southern lowlands of Nepal, bordering India lies Chitwan National Park.
 This former royal hunting ground is now home to one of the world’s most successful National Park’s; Here, you’ll have the chance to spot Rhino (we saw 15!), sloth bears, crocodile, including the endangered Gharial, monkeys and if you’re really lucky, the Bengal Tiger or Leopard.

 There are heaps of safari options available from one of the many tour outlets in Sauraha, the town that borders Chitwan.